 Reality – This is a very interesting myth that is related to the personal intelligence and skill of an individual.
 There’s no doubt that some people are good at taking tests and they perform well under intense pressure.
 But, on the other hand, some people are highly intelligent, but they can’t perform well under stress.
 And, this thought has been advocated to create a myth against pre-employment tests.

 Now, the personal habit of everyone is different, but if companies make assessment tests interesting and informal, then candidates will feel less nervous and can perform better in the test.
-And, in results, the company won’t lose the good candidates because they can’t function properly under the intense pressure.
+And, as result, the company won’t lose good candidates because they can’t function properly under intense pressure.

 If you are looking forward to growing in your field, then you need the support of as many as professionals you can.
 Moreover, according to statistics if you don’t invest in the strong candidate’s experience, then the quality of your new recruiters will be down by 70%.
 Thus, you need to implement a pre-employment test very carefully in your hiring process after examining all the relevant criteria.